Parallax in astronomy: Lunar parallax

 Parallax can also be used to determine the distance to the Moon.

 One way to determine the lunar parallax from one location is by using a lunar eclipse.
 A full shadow of the Earth on the Moon has an apparent radius of curvature equal to the difference between the apparent radii of the Earth and the Sun as seen from the Moon.
 This radius can be seen to be equal to 0.75 degrees, from which (with the solar apparent radius of 0.25 degrees) we get an Earth apparent radius of 1 degree.
 This yields for the Earth-Moon distance 60.27 Earth radii or 384399 km This procedure was first used by Aristarchus of Samos and Hipparchus, and later found its way into the work of Ptolemy.

-The diagram at the right shows how daily lunar parallax arises on the geocentric and geostatic planetary model in which the Earth is at the center of the planetary system and does not rotate.
+The diagram at the right shows how daily lunar parallax arises on the geocentric and geostatic planetary model, in which the Earth is at the center of the planetary system and does not rotate.
 It also illustrates the important point that parallax need not be caused by any motion of the observer, contrary to some definitions of parallax that say it is, but may arise purely from motion of the observed.

 Another method is to take two pictures of the Moon at the same time from two locations on Earth and compare the positions of the Moon relative to the stars.
 Using the orientation of the Earth, those two position measurements, and the distance between the two locations on the Earth, the distance to the Moon can be triangulated:

-This is the method referred to by Jules Verne in From the Earth to the Moon: Until then, many people had no idea how one could calculate the distance separating the Moon from the Earth.
+This is the method referred to by Jules Verne in his 1865 novel From the Earth to the Moon: Until then, many people had no idea how one could calculate the distance separating the Moon from the Earth.
 The circumstance was exploited to teach them that this distance was obtained by measuring the parallax of the Moon.
 If the word parallax appeared to amaze them, they were told that it was the angle subtended by two straight lines running from both ends of the Earth's radius to the Moon.
 If they had doubts about the perfection of this method, they were immediately shown that not only did this mean distance amount to a whole two hundred thirty-four thousand three hundred and forty-seven miles (94,330 leagues) but also that the astronomers were not in error by more than seventy miles (≈ 30 leagues).